 -2-3″ cookie/biscuit cutter with sharp edges (don’t use the rim of a glass)

-4 TBL (60g; 2 oz) leaf lard or shortening, cold (or just use extra butter if you don’t use these)
+4 tablespoons (60g; 2 oz) leaf lard or shortening, cold (or just use extra butter if you don’t use these)

 Tapioca flour for dusting

-Optional glaze: one egg yolk beaten with 2 TBL milk/milk substitute
+Optional glaze: one egg yolk beaten with 2 tablespoons milk

 In a mixing bowl, stir together the sifted flour, baking powder, baking soda, and salt.
 Add the butter and lard, and cut in with a pastry blender or your fingers until the fat resembles coarse, pea-size clumps.
 Stir in the buttermilk, taking care not to over-mix.